psciascia/Repo1/README.md

 # Repo1
 This is my demo for *LOC*.
 - [x] Create local director
 - [ ] Upload to Github.
-Did I do this? did I do this again? ana agin this is my conflict...ana agin...anagain
+Did I do this? did I do this again? and again this is my conflict...and again...and again
 - [ ] show modified
 - [ ] show conflict
 :laughing: